Sarah627/Horus_Eye_FCIH_Graduation_Project/README.md

 ---

-## How Did We Overcomed The Challenges Of The Dataset
+## How Did We Overcome The Challenges Of The Dataset

 **`Selecting an Annotating Tool`**:
 After extensive research, we chose **`Roboflow`** for its user-friendly interface, YOLOv7 PyTorch compatibility, and free plan with multiple export formats.